 The Department of Teacher Education, Special Education, Curriculum and Instruction has designed a Special Education Minor available for students in Elementary Education and Secondary Education as well as students in the Applied Psychology & Human Development major.
 The minor is designed to enhance the ability of future professionals to meet the needs of an increasingly diverse population of children in America’s schools.
 ED208, Educational Strategies: Children with Special Needs and ED373, Classroom Management, combined with ED044 Working with Special Needs Students, provide an excellent background in responding to the wide range of learning and behavior problems that may be encountered in a general education classroom.
-The elective(s) will be selected from a wide choice of courses offered in the graduate program in Moderate and Intense Special Needs and Visual Impairments.
+The elective(s) will be selected from a wide choice of courses offered in the graduate program in Moderate and Intense Special Needs.

 The advantages to the minor include:

 - Broader array of teaching approaches to enhance learning for all students.

 - Exploration of specific classroom management techniques that promote a positive climate for learning, encourage student collaboration and acceptance of individual differences.

 - Greater competence in dealing with significant learning problems including reading and math disabilities, social/emotional problems and those related to sensory and physical factors.